 Wisconsin Experience: UW-Madison strives to support student participation in high-impact practices.
 The University reports annually on the participation rates of students in documented high impact practices, including by-major.

-Graduate Earning and Outcomes, US Census Bureau Post-secondary Educational Outcomes Project: UW-Madison has graduate earnings data on all programs, all levels available as a result of the PSEO project.
-(First released April 2019 with subsequent updates).
+US Census Bureau Post-secondary Educational Outcomes (PSEO) Project provides earnings and employment data on all programs (released April 2019 with subsequent updates).

 PhD Completions and Time to Degree, PhD Career Outcomes: PhD retention, completion and time-to-degree information is compiled and updated annually.
 Individuals can view Tableau visualizations that provide detailed information.
-In addition, program-by-program detailed data profiles are available through the Graduate School web site.
-These program profiles include career outcomes.
+In addition, program-by-program detailed data profiles are available through the Graduate School’s program profiles, which include career outcomes.

 First Destination Survey Results (Undergraduates): Since December 2016 UW-Madison has used a NACE-compliant First Destination Survey to gather consistent data from all graduating seniors leading up to graduation and over the six to eight months after graduation.
 Reports are provided at the campus summary level and by-major, and include employment, enrollment in subsequent education programs, and other information about activities after graduation.